freechipsproject/chisel-bootcamp/Install.md

 ### Local Installation - Windows

 These notes describe, in general, the way to install the Generator Bootcamp under Windows 10.
-Many different windows configurations may be encountered and some changes may be required.
+Many different Windows configurations may be encountered and some changes may be required.
-Please let us know of there are things out of date, or otherwise should be covered here.
+Please let us know of there are things out of date, or should otherwise be covered here.

 >There are several times where you may want to launch a Command (shell) window.
 I have discovered that launching the command window in Administrator Mode is helpful.